Peugeot 305: Production

 The Peugeot 305 was unveiled in November 1977, and was initially available as a four-door saloon with a choice of two petrol engines: a 1290 cc, 65 PS unit for the GL and GR models or a 1472 cc, 74 PS for the top-specification SR model.
 Four months later Peugeot announced the 305 GRD, discreetly identified from the outside by the letters "GRD" on the left side of the boot/trunk lid, and powered by a 1548 cc diesel unit incorporating an aluminium engine block with an overhead camshaft along with a Bosch injector pump, and offering up to 50 PS of power.

+In March 1980, the 305 Break (Estate) and Break Service (French market name for the Fourgonnette or Van) were introduced at the Geneva Salon.
+Going on sale in August, these replaced the earlier 304 Break and Fourgonnette, which were discontinued in May 1980.
 At Paris 1980, the sportier 305 S with twin carburettors and 89 PS was introduced.
 After the 1982 facelift, the top model became the GTX, with 105 PS.
 The 305 was the first of the "05" generation of Peugeots, a generation which survived until the end of 605 production in 1999.

-Despite the performance limitations of the smaller engine, the gearbox in all 305s was excellent, with extremely precise and light gear changes.
 The 305 combined a front-wheel-drive car with an excellent and durable gearbox.
-On the downside, there was no fifth gear provided but, especially at motorway speeds, the four gears gave the 305 the maximum power it needed in fourth.
-Peugeot was reported to have said that the car had no difficulty reaching 95 mi/h if pushed to the limit.
+There was no fifth gear provided but Peugeot was reported to have said that the car had no difficulty reaching 95 mi/h if pushed to the limit.

-Power came from 1.3 litre or 1.5 litre petrol and 1.55 litre diesel engines and later, after the facelift, the 1.5 litre was replaced by a 1.6 litre and a Peugeot 1.9 petrol and XUD diesel engine were added.
+Power came from 1.3-litre or 1.5-litre petrol and 1.55-litre diesel engines and later, after the facelift, the 1.5-litre was replaced by a 1.6-litre and 1.9-litre petrol and diesel engines (XUD) were added.
 These were the same as used in the Talbot Horizon, a model acquired in 1979 when Peugeot took over Chrysler's European division and rebranded it as Talbot.